Money1Kang/Money1Kang/README.md

 ### Hello, there!
 I'm J.P Kang  :) ######## 👋
 I had have studied something in Seattle for about 5 year.
-I wondered who I am for last few years,,
-I had never thought to be a programmer... but,, I am doing this job or sort of this part..
+I wondered specifically who I am for last few years,, I had never thought to be a programmer... but,, I am doing this job or sort of this part..
 Encourage me!
 Thanks